angular/angular/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-`SharedModule` will contain components, directives and pipes that may need features from another common module; for example, `ngFor` in `CommonModule`.
+`SharedModule` will contain components, directives, and pipes that may need features from another common module; for example, `ngFor` in `CommonModule`.

 </div>